Practice nurses run various clinics and are able to help you with:

 The doctors, assisted by a practice nurse, undertake a number of minor surgery procedures.

-We are able to provide individual counselling facilities at the surgery.
-Your doctor may suggest Counselling as a way to help with personal worries that affect your health.
+Your doctor may suggest Counselling as a way to help with personal worries that affect your health, and has a number of options in terms of referral.

 Private Practitioners in Osteopathy, Podiatry, and Physiotherapy offer services at Woodlands for a charge.
 Your doctor may advise a referral or you may self-refer.
 These services are chargeable.